Learn about many of the available medications in our database.

 Allergic reactions: This medication may cause an allergic reaction (e.g., dizziness; hives; fast heart rate; swelling of the lips, tongue, or throat).
 If you experience these symptoms, tell your doctor immediately.

-Heart disease: This medication can cause heart problems such as heart failure in some people.
+Heart disease: This medication can cause heart problems such as heart failure.
 People with heart disease are more at risk for these problems.
 Your doctor will perform tests at regular intervals to monitor for any changes in your heart function.
 If you experience symptoms of heart function changes such as shortness of breath, worsening cough, difficulty breathing at night, swelling of the feet or hands, contact your doctor immediately.

 Infection: As well as killing cancer cells, this medication can reduce the number of cells that fight infection in the body (white blood cells).
 Avoid contact with people who have contagious infections and tell your doctor if you begin to notice signs of an infection, such as fever or chills.